ZebaThabassum0/emotion_detection/README.md

 Additional configuration is managed through the code and does not require user modification.
 Ensure that the model files are correctly placed in the project directory.

 ## Contact
-For any questions, please contact: Meghana: meghanavjiet@gmail.com
+For any questions, please contact: Zeba Thabassum: zebathabassum01@gmail.com

 ## Output
 Emotion Detection :  fear , sad , neutral , happy